 \section{Fits and quality assessment with \baysea}

-The quality of \js \ fits for the whole sample was confronted in multiple ways.
-Firstly, by its reduced $\chi^2$ value ($\chi^2_\mathrm{reduced}$, see top-right panel in Fig.~\ref{fig:merit}), which is defined as the $\chi^2$ value divided by the number of available bands used during the SED-fitting analysis.
-Secondly, by the residuals, $\Delta$mag, calculated as the difference between the observed and the model magnitudes for each narrow-band filter (see top-left panel in Fig.~\ref{fig:merit}).
-Model magnitudes correspond to the SFH with the minimum $\chi^2$ value.
-Finally, by the normalized residual, meaning the residuals divided by the photon-noise uncertainties of each band (see bottom-right panel, and middle- and bottom-left panels of Fig.~\ref{fig:merit}).
+The quality of \js \ fits for the whole sample was confronted in three ways: firstly, by its reduced $\chi^2$ value ($\chi^2_\mathrm{reduced}$; see the top-right panel of Fig.~\ref{fig:merit}), which is defined as the $\chi^2$ value divided by the number of available bands used during the SED-fitting analysis; secondly, by the residuals, $\Delta$mag, calculated as the difference between the observed and the model magnitudes for each NB filter (see the top-left panel of Fig.~\ref{fig:merit}) -- model magnitudes correspond to the SFH with the minimum $\chi^2$ value; and finally, by the normalized residual, meaning the residuals divided by the photon-noise uncertainties of each band (see the bottom-right, middle-left, and bottom-left panels of Fig.~\ref{fig:merit}).

-The distribution of $\chi^2_\mathrm{reduced}$ values has a mean equal to $1.15$ and a median to $1.01$, where the standard deviation of the distribution is $\sigma=0.83$.
+The distribution of $\chi^2_\mathrm{reduced}$ values has a mean equal to $1.15$ and a median equal to $1.01$, where the standard deviation of the distribution is $\sigma=0.83$.
 It is also worth mentioning that the distribution of the normalized residuals is properly centred with mean $-0.06$, median $-0.15$, and $\sigma = 1.4$.
 These two distributions indicate that the \js \ are properly fitted within the errors.
-The residuals and the normalized residuals change across the spectrum, although always within the errors. $\Delta$mag and the dispersion are smaller for the red than for the blue bands ($\lambda < 5000$~\AA).
+The residuals and the normalized residuals change across the spectrum, although always within the errors.
+The $\Delta$mag and the dispersion are smaller for the red than for the blue bands ($\lambda < 5000$~\AA).
 Nonetheless, for some filters, errors in the data seem to be slightly underestimated, in particular for filters at intermediate wavelengths, because the dispersion of the normalized residuals is larger than unity.
 Although these values were derived for the \magpsfcor\ \js, similar results were obtained using the \magauto \ photometry.
-For this case and for all the filters, the normalized residual (i.e.~$\Delta$mag/error) is close to unity, pointing out that the errors of \magauto\ are not underestimated.
+For this case and for all the filters, the normalized residual (i.e.~$\Delta$mag/error) is close to unity, indicating that the errors of \magauto\ are not underestimated.